25 High School Summer Engineering Programs in 2025

 Cost: Free

-This free summer program provides high schoolers the chance to participate as an intern in ongoing research projects under the supervision of Princeton University faculty and staff.
-Internships typically last between five and six weeks and opportunities are available in a variety of engineering fields.
+This free summer program provides high schoolers the chance to intern at ongoing research projects under the supervision of Princeton University faculty and staff.
+Internships typically last between five and six weeks, and opportunities are available in a variety of engineering fields.

 Participants are required to submit a two-page research summary at the conclusion of the program.